A lot or a little?

 What parents need to know

 Parents need to know that teens register for this user-submitted question and answer site using Facebook, Twitter, or Google or by confirming a verification email.
 After registering, users select five subject areas to regularly follow; choices range from business to dating.
 Parents will most likely want to discuss teens' profile settings to ensure all site activity remains private.
 Teens can also block messages and post comments from strangers.
+Under the CCPA law you have the right to protect your personal information.
+Make a Do Not Sell request to Quora.

 What's it about?